tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-security-guardrails.md

    kubectl apply -f pre
    ```

-Included in the `pre` folder are two applications that will be used for the exercises in this workshop.
+Included in the `pre` there folder are two applications that will be used in the exercises during the workshop.
 The diagram below shows how the elements of each application communicate between themselves.

 ![applications](https://github.com/tigera-solutions/cc-aks-detect-block-network-attacks/assets/104035488/842088b1-320c-4ada-8905-10d1dd02c57c)

 There are also other objects that will be created for the workshop.
 We will lear about them later in the workshop.